Sideroads

 Activities can be moved up and down through context menus, or by dragging and dropping on Windows.
 If your trip needs to be re-ordered, days can be moved up or down, and you can add or delete days or change your dates entirely by editing your trip.

 Automatic activities show up to fill in the gaps in your day.
 For example, if you have a rental car and will be visiting several points of interest during a long day of driving, the app will automatically add drive activities between the respective locations.
-Automatic drives will capture offline directions from Google Maps, as well as expected distance and duration.
-In cases where cell phone connectivity is limited and you don’t have offline maps, those directions will come in handy.
+Automatic drives will capture turn-by-turn directions as well as the expected distance and duration of the drive.
+In cases where cell phone connectivity is limited and you don’t have offline maps, those directions could come in handy.

 If desired, automatic activities can be disabled by editing the trip and toggling the automatic activity setting to off.